Patrick Chun

-Patrick "Pat" Chun is an American athletic administrator who has been the 17th director of athletics at the University of Washington since March 2024.
+Patrick Chun is an American athletic administrator who has been the 17th director of athletics at the University of Washington since March 2024.
 He was director of athletics at Washington State University from 2018 to 2024, and at Florida Atlantic University from 2012 to 2018.

 Early life and education

 Chun was born at St. Elizabeth's Health Center in Youngstown, Ohio to a Korean-American family.
 His parents had immigrated to Ohio from South Korea in 1969 to pursue the American dream.
 Growing up in Strongsville, Ohio Chun played baseball, basketball, and football through junior high and senior high school.
 Through childhood, his parents encouraged him to pursue a career as a doctor or lawyer but he wished to remain involved in sports.

 Chun received a bachelor's degree in journalism from Ohio State University and a master's degree from Duquesne University in Pittsburgh, Pennsylvania.
 Upon graduating in 1997, Chun accepted a sports information internship with the athletic department at Ohio State University, where he remained for 15 years.